CSCD01/team_15-project/deliverable-2/BUG-ANALYSIS.md

 4. Verify that the extension is able to mute the website with the mute command.
 5. Next, speak or type "unmute this page", "unmute this tab", or just "unmute" to the Firefox Voice extension.
 6. Verify that the extension is able to ***un***mute the tab.
-7. You can also run *npm test* or on your machine to verify that the newly added match works correctly and it does not break any other exsisting features. *npm test* will run 2 test suites: *extension/background/language/general.test.js* and *extension/intents/phrases.test.js*
+7. You can also run *npm test* or on your machine to verify that the newly added match works correctly and it does not break any other existing features. *npm test* will run 2 test suites: *extension/background/language/general.test.js* and *extension/intents/phrases.test.js*

 __Modified source code:__